tdwg/website/community/dwc/realm-and-biome/index.md

   - Data users who can help scope the need for specific values in the proposed terms - Specialists with an ecology background
   - Individuals with knowledge of potential resources that can support the development of a controlled vocabulary for the terms

-Individuals interested in contributing to the task group should contact the convenor and are invited to participate in the GitHub repository for the task group.
+Individuals interested in contributing to the task group should contact the convenor and are invited to participate in the [GitHub repository](https://github.com/tdwg/dwc-realm-biome-tg) for the task group.

-Please join the mailing list to contact the group \[link to mail list\].
+Please join the [mailing list](https://lists.tdwg.org/postorius/lists/dwc-realm-biome.lists.tdwg.org/) to receive news about the task group work.

 ## History/Context